rahulrawat11/Gmail-Bot/README.md

 Gmail Bot written in Python and Splinter by [Dominic Peel](https://github.com/P-aradox).

 # Commands
-Send command to bot in email in the subject or message:
+Send command to the bot in the email subject:

 Command |Parameters |Description
  -------- | ----------- | -----------